Huguitis/aoi.js-documentation/src/functions/util/isValidObject.md

 ---
 title: $isValidObject
-description: $isValidObject checks if the given json is an valid object.
+description: $isValidObject checks if the given json is a valid object.
 id: isValidObject
 ---

-`$isValidObject` checks if the given json is an valid object.
+`$isValidObject` checks if the given json is a valid object.

 ## Usage